Vitruvius: Scope

-Vitruvius is the first Roman architect to have written surviving records of his field.
+Vitruvius is the first Roman architect whose work has survived into modern times.
 He himself cites older but less complete works.
-He was less an original thinker or creative intellect than a codifier of existing architectural practice.
+De Architectura is more of a codification of existing architectural practice than an original work.
 Roman architects practised a wide variety of disciplines; in modern terms they would also be described as landscape architects, civil engineers, military engineers, structural engineers, surveyors, artists, and craftsmen combined.
-Etymologically the word architect derives from Greek words meaning 'master' and 'builder'.
-The first of the Ten Books deals with many subjects which are now within the scope of landscape architecture.

-In Book I, Chapter 1, titled The Education of the Architect, Vitruvius instructs...
+In Book I, Chapter 1, titled "The Education of the Architect", Vitruvius instructs: